armory/documentation/_spinnaker/pacrd.md

 # Overview

-PaCRD (a portmanteau of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller] that manages the lifecycle of Spinnaker Applications and Pipelines as objects within your cluster.
-It does so by extending Kubernetes to support Spinnaker Application and Pipeline objects that can be observed for changes via a mature lifecycle management API.
+PaCRD (a combination of "Pipelines as Code" and "Custom Resource Definition") is a [Kubernetes controller] that manages the lifecycle of Spinnaker Applications and Pipelines as objects within your cluster.
+It does so by extending Kubernetes to support Spinnaker Application and Pipeline objects that can be observed for changes through a mature lifecycle management API.

 With PaCRD you can: